tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 These leather hand-wraps are made from hide taken from a demon’s arms.
 You can spend a point of ki to gain a +4 bonus to a physical skill check.

 **Quirk:** You hiss when practicing your attack forms.

 ---

+#### Leaf Hand-wrappings

+The magic of the living leaves changes on the season.
+In spring, you gain a +1d4 bonus to all disengage checks.
+In summer, when you heal using a recovery during battle, you heal an additional 1d4 hp.
+In autumn, your unarmed attacks deal 1d4 extra fire damage on a hit.
+In winter, your unarmed attacks deal 1d4 extra cold damage on a miss.
+At champion-tier, the bonus increases from 1d4 to 2d4; at epictier, the bonus increases to 2d8.

+**Quirk:** Likes open skies, fresh rain, and sunlight.

+---

+#### Scorpion Bracers

+_Recharge 11+:_ When you score a critical hit with an unarmed strike, you can instead deal the damage from that attack as ongoing poison damage (hard save ends, 16+).

+**Quirk:** Betrayer of trust.

+---